merlinz01/redpepper/docs/security-features.md

 Agents can only access data and states for the groups to which they belong.
 Groups are defined on the manager in `groups.yml`.

-## Requested filename checking

-Agents requests for data files with path components starting in `.` or which contain a backslash will fail in order to prevent asking for files outside the data directory.

 ## RedPepper API authentication

 The Manager's REST API (and therefore the web console also) requires two-factor login using a username/password and a user-specific time-based one-time password (TOTP).